Rehab-Robotics-Lab/FloAssessmentPipeline/pose-body/README.md

-# OpenPose for Pose Detection
+# Pose Detection

 To do this, we run in a docker image, openpose is just easier that way.

 We run openpose at maximum accuracy.
 This requires a GPU with at least 16GB of memory.
 If multiple GPUs are available, they will all be used.

+One of the steps here is finding the depth of the detected poses.
+Sometimes this is avaialable in the HDF5 file directly, other times it has to be read from the transforms.json file that is

 ## On OCI

 1.  push the code files to OCI by running `./oci_utilities/push_code.sh`
 2. Provision instance of:
-    - Image: Oracle Linux 8 GPU Build, [supported version](https://nvidia.github.io/nvidia-docker/)
+    *   Image: Oracle Linux 8 GPU Build, [supported version](https://nvidia.github.io/nvidia-docker/)
-    - Shape: VM.GPU3.2 (for higher resolution use a GPU4 instance)
+    *   Shape: VM.GPU3.2 (for higher resolution use a GPU4 instance)
-    - vcn: flo vcn
+    *   vcn: flo vcn
-    - subnet: private
+    *   subnet: private
-    - SSH Keys: None
+    *   SSH Keys: None
-    - Boot Volume: 2000GB
+    *   Boot Volume: 2000GB
 3. Modify the performance level of the boot volume to higher performance
 4. Enable Bastion Service on the instance
 5. Remote into that instance.
 Ex: